eastmaels/steemblog.github.io/_posts/account/deanliu/2016-08-08_geometry-of-tokyo-2-light-and-shadows-photos-from-an-average-joe.md

 - - -

-This page is synchronized from the post: [Geometry of Tokyo 2 - Light and Shadows - photos from an average joe](https://steemit.com/@deanliu/geometry-of-tokyo-2-light-and-shadows-photos-from-an-average-joe)
+This page is synchronized from the post: ['Geometry of Tokyo 2 - Light and Shadows - photos from an average joe'](https://steemit.com/@deanliu/geometry-of-tokyo-2-light-and-shadows-photos-from-an-average-joe)